 The comedy of Unfaithfully Yours comes from how the main character deals with thinking his wife is cheating on him.

-The Wolverine: Noburo Mori with a couple of prostitutes, even though it was an arranged marriage.
-Though it's more because this behavior reveals that he's actually involved in the plot against his fiancée.
+In The Wolverine, while Mariko is missing, Noburo Mori's partying with hookers, something that greatly angers Logan.
+Though it's more because this behavior reveals that he's involved in the plot against his fiancée.

 In Life of the Party, the main character, Michael, thinks that his wife, Phoebe, is leaving him for another man, so he starts a preemptive affair.
 During the intervention, one of his friends, a former member of his four-man relay team reveals that he's in love with Phoebe, leading to Michael assaulting him and storming off.
 In the confrontation afterwards, Michael learns that all of his relay team friends have been the victim or perpetrator of infidelity.
 He later learns that Stuart, the friend who admitted to being in love with Phoebe, had only ever jogged with her and kissed her once, and that Stuart's wife had left him five months before for another man.